+Γ Γ

+dismantling facilities;

+undertake industrial

+skill development activities for the

+workers involved in

+dismantling and

+recycling, and undertake annual

+monitoring and to ensure safety &

 health of workers

 involved in

 dismantling and

 recycling

 (iii) State Government to

 prepare integrated

 plan for effective

 implementation of

-these provisions, and to submit annual
+these provisions, and

+to submit annual

 report to Ministry of

 Environment, Forest

 and Climate Change.

 Reduction of Hazardous Sub

-manufacturing stage commerce (consequence)
+manufacturing stage

 Every producer of electrical The procedure for For effective

 and electronic equipment and implementation of RoHS has implementation

 their components or been elaborated and made

 consumables or parts or explicit Provision on Reduction of In line with existing

 spares listed in Schedule I Hazardous Substances (RoHS) international best

 shall ensure that, new And related schedule II has been practices.

 Electrical and Electronic revised in line with existing EU

 Equipment and their regulatory framework which Stringent compliance

 components or consumables forms the basis of the provision. mechanism

-or parts or spares do not la casa tha sanaharta ast assault
+or parts or spares do not

-contain Lead, mercury, Cadmium, Hexavalent In case the products not comply
+contain Lead, mercury, In case the products not comply

-Chromium, Polybrominated with the RoHS provision, has been introduced to withdraw or
+Cadmium, Hexavalent with the RoHS provision, has

+Chromium, Polybrominated been introduced to withdraw or

 biphenyls and recall the product from market

 Polybrominated diphenyl and take corrective measures to

 ethers beyond a maximum bring the product into

 concentration value of 0.1% compliance.

-by weight in homogenous '
+by weight in homogenous

-materials for lead, mercury,
+materials for lead, mercury, hexavalent chromium,

-hexavalent chromium,

 Polybrominated biphenyl and

 Polybrominated diphenyl

 ethers and of 0.01% by

 weight in homogenous

 materials for cadmium.

-Transportation of E-waste The transportation of To many and to also
+Transportation of E-waste

 No provision The transportation of e-waste To prevent leakage of e-

 shall be carried out As per the waste to informal sector

-manifest system whereby the transporter shall be required to during transportaiton
+manifest system whereby the during transportaiton

+1 transporter shall be required to

-carry a document (three copies)
+transporter shall be required to carry a document (three copies)

-prepared by the sender, giving
+transporter shall be required to carry a document (three copies) prepared by the sender, giving

-the details as per Form-6;

-Liability provision ino dotano do por r orniro,
+1 transportar shall be required to

-No provision Liability for damages caused to For effective

-.
-To provide the environment or third party implementation

-due to improper management of p.oo

-e-waste including provision for

-levying financial penalty for

-violation of provisions of the

-Rules has also been introduced.

-Responsibility of Urban Local Bodies

-No specific citation Urban Local Bodies (Municipal Committee/Council/Corporation) has been assign the duty to collect and channelized the orphan products to authorized dismantler or recycler.
+Liability provision No provision Liability for damages caused to the environment or third party due to improper management of e-waste including provision for levying financial penalty for violation of provisions of the Rules has also been introduced.
+For effective implementation Responsibility of Urban Loca No specific citation Urban Local Bodies (Municipal Committee/Council/Corporation) has been assign the duty to collect and channelized the orphan products to authorized dismantler or recycler.
 To bring clarity in the rules for effective implementation and prevent leakage to informal sector

-dismantler or recycler.

 Implementation of Extended Producer Responsibility' (EPR) that puts responsibility on any producer of electrical or electronic equipment, for their products beyond manufacturing until environmentally sound management of their end-of-life products.
 'Extended Producer Responsibility' means responsibility of any producer of electrical or electronic equipment, for channelisation of e-waste to ensure environmentally sound management of such waste.
-Extended Producer Responsibility may comprise of implementing take back system or setting up of collection centres or both and having agreed arrangements with authorised dismantler or recycler either individually or collectively through a Producer Responsibility Organisation recognised by producer or producers in their Extended Producer Responsibility - Authorisation:
+Extended Producer Responsibility may comprise of implementing take back system or setting up of collection centres or both and having agreed arrangements with authorised dismantler or recycler either individually or collectively through a Producer Responsibility Organisation recognised by producer or producers in their Extended Producer Responsibility - Authorisation;